bsappe/latin102/translation2.md

 A. Grammatical analysis - Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.

+1.
-1. Deianira, uxor Herculis, flumen magnum, cui nomen Evenus *erat*, ❌
+Deianira, uxor Herculis, flumen magnum,

+> cui nomen Evenus *erat*,

->*non poterat* *transire*,  ❌
+*non poterat* *transire*,

+et centaurum Nessum,

->>et centaurum Nessum, qui filius Ixionis et Nubis *erat*, auxilium *rogavit*. ❌
+ > qui filius Ixionis et Nubis *erat*,

+auxilium *rogavit*.

-2. Hic Deianiram *sublatam* in flumine ipso uiolare *uoluit*. ❌
+2. Hic Deianiram

+>*sublatam* in flumine ipso

+uiolare *uoluit*.

-3. Huc Hercules
+3.

->cum *interuenisset*
+>Huc Hercules cum *interuenisset*

->>et
->>>Deianira cum fidem eius *implorasset*, ❌
+>et Deianira cum fidem eius *implorasset*,

->>>>Nessum sagittis *confixit*. ❌
+Nessum sagittis *confixit*.

+4.
-4. ille moriens, ❌
+ille

+>moriens,

 >cum *sciret*

+>>sagittas

->>sagittas Hydrae Lernaeae felle tinctas magnam vim *habere*,
+>>>Hydrae Lernaeae felle tinctas

+>>magnam vim *habere*,

+sanguinem suum

+>exceptum

->>>sanguinem suum exceptum Deianirae *dedit*
+Deianirae *dedit*

+et

->>>>et id philtrum esse *dixit*.
+>>id philtrum esse

+*dixit*.

 B. Grammatical questions

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
-(I.e., why is cui in this case?) - antecedent: "flumen magnum," neuter and singular to match the number and gender of the antecedent, dative - functions as an indirect object ❌
+(I.e., why is cui in this case?) - antecedent: "flumen magnum," neuter and singular to match the number and gender of the antecedent, dative - functions as a dative of the possessor.

 2. Identify the form of transire.
-Explain why you placed it in the clause you chose. - present infinitive, the present infinitive identifies the time relation of the pain verb (poterat) in the sequence - it explains that Dieanira was not able to cross the river at that (same) time. ❌
+Explain why you placed it in the clause you chose. - present infinitive.
+It is a complementary infinitive which completes the idea of poterat.

-3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
+4. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - feminine, accusative, singular, perfect, passive, participle.
 URN: "sufferō sustulī, sublātus, sufferre - sub+fero, to take up, submit to, undergo, bear"

 4. Identify the form of sagittis.
 Why does Hyginus use this case? - ablative, ablative of agent - "by the arrow"

-5. Identify the form of moriens. - present active participle **Gender, case?** ❌
+5. Identify the form of moriens. - present active participle, masculine, singular, nominative.

 6. Identify felle.
 Why does Hyginus use this case? - ablative case, used as an ablative of agent - "by the poisinous liquid"